/ 06Field intelligence · Issue 14

 What happened

-Poland enacted comprehensive Crisis Management Act granting expanded powers to uniformed services for countering unmanned threats to critical infrastructure, mandating compliance with EU CER directives, whilst NATO allies simultaneously rejected Secretary General Rutte's proposal for 0.25% GDP annual commitments (~$143 billion total) to Ukraine.
+Poland enacted a comprehensive Crisis Management Act granting expanded powers to uniformed services for countering unmanned threats to critical infrastructure, mandating compliance with EU CER directives.
+The legislation creates a 6–12 month procurement cycle across Polish energy, transport, and government sectors.
+In parallel, NATO allies rejected Secretary General Rutte's proposal for 0.25% GDP annual commitments (~$143bn total) to Ukraine.

 Who is involved

-Polish government (new legislation), NATO member states (funding rejection), Ukrainian defence industry (facing $40 billion annual funding gap against $55 billion production capacity).
+Polish government (new legislation), NATO member states (funding rejection), Ukrainian defence industry (facing $40bn annual funding gap against $55bn production capacity).

 Ukrainian interceptor drones cross from prototype to operational scale